opensearch-project/documentation-website/_dashboards/management/scheduled-query-acceleration.md

     For more information, see [Settings](https://github.com/opensearch-project/sql/blob/main/docs/user/admin/settings.rst#pluginsqueryexecutionengineasync_queryenabled).

 - **Configure the external scheduler interval for asynchronous queries**: This setting defines how often the external scheduler checks for tasks, allowing customization of refresh frequency.
-There is no default value for this setting so you must explicitly configure it.
-Adjusting the interval based on workload can optimize resources and manage costs:
+There is no default value for this setting: if this value is empty, the default comes from `opensearch-spark` and is `5 minutes`.
+Adjusting the interval based on workload volume can help you to optimize resources and manage costs:
     ```json
     PUT /_cluster/settings
     {